robert-v/Mutate-public/README.md

 3. Run the app
 4. The tool comes with a few pre-installed transformations.
 You can import more from the [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder or create your own transformations.
 Contributions are welcome!

 Update to a new version: simply grab the newest dmg from Releases and replace your existing .app file in /Applications folder.
-Your existing Tools will be preserved.
+Your existing Transformations will be preserved.

 ## Usage
 1. select any text